schickm/lwlightning.org/swimteam-handbook/championship-meet.md

 tags: []
 comments: []
 ---
-This years Championship Meet (2015) will be hosted by the Lincolnwood Lightning on July 22nd.
+The 2016 "A" Division Championship Meet is being hosted by the  ROUND LAKE on July 27TH.
+All teams in "A" division will compete.

-There are 18 to 20 teams in the NISC but only 5 other teams that have advanced to the "A" Division (6 teams in total compete in this one meet)There are fewer heats in the championship meet and we are only allowed 2 swimmers/event and only 1 relay/age group.
-We have 5 Wednesday night meets and 3 Saturday morning meets where anyone on the team may participate.
-The 2 Away meets are usually the easiest for swimmers to swim more events.

-Our parents and staff will be the host to 5 other teams in the &ldquo;A&rdquo; Division. <a href="/meet-signup.html">Parent Participation</a> is the key to a successful meet.
-We will need more volunteers than a regular home meet.
-The entire pool will be closed on this day and we will begin setting up on Tues the night before.
+Our parents and staff may be asked by the host to  volunteer to time or put labels on our own awards.
+Parent  Participation is the key to a successful meet.
+We will need a few volunteers for this meet.
+Their entire pool will be closed on this day  .
+Please volunteer in our June & July meets in order to find what you will do at our championship meet.

-Please consider volunteering in our June 17th &amp; 24th meets, we now have an on line "Parent Volunteer" doc in the "Meet Sign Up" where you can pick out where you may wish to help at a meet.
-We may also have a "Parent Volunteer" sign up sheet available in the activity room. a week prior to the championship meet.
+Tents, sleeping bags, healthy food, and clothing are especially important at this meet.

+We have a one way bus scheduled to take swimmers and parents to the meet.
+Warm ups are usually 12:30 to 2:30.
+The start time is 3 pm.
+Each team will have 1 lane approximately 2 hours prior to the start of the meet for warm ups.
+We have each age group warm up separately for 20-30 minutes during their allotted time.

 It is at the discretion of the coaches as to who will swim in the championship meet.
 Swimming in a championship meet is a privilege, not a right or entitlement.
-After entries have been made to the championship meet , changes are not allowed.
 When a swimmer has been entered in a championship meet there are many people counting on them.
 To decide not to come after line-ups have been sent is an extreme inconvenience and disappointment for all the coaches and swimmers involved in that meet line up.
 If a swimmer is entered in the meet, please send them ready to swim!

+On meet days swimmers should bring warm clothing since it tends to get chilly in the late afternoon & evening.
+Please have all articles of clothing marked with swimmers name and team.
+Sleeping bags and blankets are encouraged for all meets.
+All swimmers must check in and out with their coach at home and away meets.

+Swimmers should bring a healthy snack or money to purchase food.